Branislav Petronijević

-Branislav "Brana" Petronijević (sometimes styled as Petronievics) (Serbian Cyrillic: Бранислав "Брана" Петронијевић; 6 April 1875 – 4 March 1954) was a Serbian philosopher and paleontologist.
+Branislav Petronijević (sometimes styled as Petronievics) (Serbian Cyrillic: Бранислав Петронијевић; 6 April 1875 – 4 March 1954) was a Serbian philosopher and paleontologist.

 His major work is the two-volume Prinzipien der Metaphysik (Principles of Metaphysics, Heidelberg, 1904–1911), in which he outlines his original metaphysical system – a synthesis of Baruch Spinoza's monism and Gottfried Leibniz's monadological pluralism into what he called "monopluralism".
 Influenced by George Berkeley and G.W.F.
 Hegel, Petronijević held that our immediate experience is the source of basic logical and metaphysical axioms – what he called "empirio-rationalist" epistemology.

 In the field of palaeontology, Petronijević was the first to distinguish between the genera Archaeopteryx and Archaeornis.
 However, most of his taxonomic interpretations were later abandoned.
 He also discovered new characteristics of the genera Tritylodon and Moeritherium.

 Biography

 Early life

 Branislav Petronijević was born in the small village of Sovljak, near Ub, Serbia, on 6 April (25 March, O.S.)
 1875, the son of a Marko Jeremić, a theologian.
 The last name Petronijević stems from Branislav's grandfather, Petronije Jeremić, a local priest.
 His father changed Branislav's last name to reduce pressure at school, as the Jeremić family were prominent supporters of the exiled Karađorđević dynasty.

 He studied at the Valjevo Gymnasium and the Grande école in Belgrade (the Belgrade Higher School).